tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 # Sending ECN codepoints

-Existing ECN specifications envision a particular connection consistently sending the same ECN codepoint.
+Existing ECN specifications ({{RFC3168}}, {{RFC9390}}} envision a particular connection consistently sending the same ECN codepoint.
 It might transition that marking after successfully completing a handshake, recognizing the path or the peer do not support ECN, or transitioning to a new path.
-Therefore, using a socket option to configure a consistent marking is generally more resource-efficient.
+Therefore, using a socket option to configure a consistent marking is generally more resource- efficient.

 However, some server designs receive all incoming packets on a single socket.
 As the many connections that constitute this packet stream may have different support for ECN, it is suitable to configure outgoing ECN on a per-packet basis.

-Note that Apple platforms additionally provide a framework for network connections that allows sending and receiving ECN flags when using UDP without traditional socket option semantics.
+Note that Apple platforms additionally provide a framework for network connections that allows sending ECN flags when using UDP without traditional socket option semantics.
 When sending or receiving UDP datagrams, IP protocol metadata carries ECN information in both directions.
 See
 {{APPLE-NETWORK-FRAMEWORK}}.

 ## On a per-socket basis